 Nash-Jones is right.
 This action on the part of these companies is nothing more than an attempt to silence those who disagree with them on politics.
 As usual, the left prefers to silence opposing voices rather than engage in debate.

 The left is not going to stop at Alex Jones.
 They want to make sure that conservatives are unable to take advantage of social media to disseminate their ideas.

 It may seem that conservatives are helpless to resist the left’s efforts to silence them online.
 However, this isn’t necessarily true.
 Conservatives can still use their online voices to call out the left for their cultural totalitarianism.
 They can continue to shine a light on the left’s censorious actions.
 Exposing the left’s hypocrisy when it comes to online speech will show those in the middle that the left wishes to stifle non-leftist views.

 The majority of Americans still believe in free speech and open debate.
 Moreover, conservatives need to start creating their own online outlets.
 The left may own the social media companies, but they do not own the internet.
 Organizations like CRTV provide examples of how the right can use the digital world to promote conservatism.
-This is a war of ideas, and information war, and the cost of losing is very high.We value your comments!
-Please weigh in on our comment section below.
+This is a war of ideas, and information war, and the cost of losing is very high.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com